-8. Censure will generally take the form of criticism of the conduct which was found to constitute or have given rise to a failure to comply with the Code and a warning as to future conduct.
-Censure may be considered appropriate in circumstances where the Commissioner finds that there has been a failure to comply with the Code; that it would not be sufficient to conclude the case by taking no further action but the circumstances are such that the threshold for a suspension, or partial suspension, is not met.
-By way of illustration this might include, for example, a deliberate but minor failure to comply with the Code, or a minor failure to comply where the Councillor fully accepts that the behaviour was inappropriate and/or has taken clear steps to mitigate the failure.
+9. Censure will generally take the form of criticism of the conduct which was found to constitute or have given rise to a failure to comply with the Code and a warning as to future conduct.
+The Commissioner may consider censure to be appropriate in circumstances where she finds that there has been a failure to comply with the Code, that it would not be sufficient to conclude the case by taking no further action but the circumstances are such that a suspension, or partial suspension, is not warranted.
+By way of illustration, this might include, for example, a deliberate but minor failure to comply, or a minor failure to comply where the Respondent fully accepts that the behaviour was inappropriate and/or has taken clear steps to mitigate the failure.